List of postal codes of Canada: C

 This is a list of postal codes in Canada where the first letter is C. Postal codes beginning with C are located within the Canadian province of Prince Edward Island.
 Only the first three characters are listed, corresponding to the Forward Sortation Area (FSA).

-Canada Post provides a free postal code look-up tool on its website, via its mobile apps for such smartphones as the iPhone and BlackBerry, and sells hard-copy directories and CD-ROMs.
+Canada Post provides a free postal code look-up tool on its website, via its mobile apps for smartphones, and sells hard-copy directories and CD-ROMs.
 Many vendors also sell validation tools, which allow customers to properly match addresses and postal codes.
 Hard-copy directories can also be consulted in all post offices, and some libraries.

 Prince Edward Island

-There are currently 7 FSAs in this list.
+There are currently 5 FSAs in this list.